madr0008/Book2Comic/README.md

    ```bash
    pip install -r requirements_mistral_local.txt
    ```
+   Also, in order to download the model, follow the guidelines provided in this [video](https://www.youtube.com/watch?v=Hz6URIZIEO4), as we did.

 Alternatively, you can use an API key from Hugging Face to run most components remotely, which is especially useful if you do not have a powerful local machine.
 However, you will lose the character detection and bubble placement feature.